- 01. 10 Strategies to Help you Become Better at Maths

 You can also check past papers, browse the internet for online tutorials, ask your teacher, or take private maths tutorials.

-Look up "math tutor online" and start getting private tuition.
+Look up "mathematics tutor online" and start getting private tuition.

 The most common problems in maths classes are as follows: